XaviTorello/OS-health-check/README.md

 , where
 ```
- -h define the hostname/IP address to check
+ -H define the hostname/IP address to check

- -c the set of checks to be performed comma (,) separated (without spaces!)
+ -C the set of checks to be performed comma (,) separated (without spaces!)
     OPTIONS: cpu mem disk net

  -m set the metrics pair warning,critical to analyze the status of the tests comma (,) separated (without spaces!)